isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="57"}
 57.&nbsp;Let me illustrate this:

-</p><p style="margin-left: 40px">a) An Administrator or Platform that receives notice of a harmful post for the first time may act reasonably by simply removing the post, if that is the appropriate remedy under the framework.
+<p style="margin-left: 40px">a) An Administrator or Platform that receives notice of a harmful post for the first time may act reasonably by simply removing the post, if that is the appropriate remedy under the framework.</p>

-</p><p style="margin-left: 40px">b) But if the same account repeatedly causes harm in the same way, simply taking down each time the post is put up may no longer suffice.
+<p style="margin-left: 40px">b) But if the same account repeatedly causes harm in the same way, simply taking down each time the post is put up may no longer suffice.</p>

-</p><p style="margin-left: 40px">c) In such cases, taking stronger action – such as suspending or disabling the offending account – may be the reasonable steps required under Clauses 91 and 94.
+<p style="margin-left: 40px">c) In such cases, taking stronger action – such as suspending or disabling the offending account – may be the reasonable steps required under Clauses 91 and 94.</p>

 That is what I meant when I said you assess the entire factual matrix and situation holistically.